 We’re not sure exactly how many parishioners it takes to worship God at St. Columba’s, but we know it’s a lot.
 Many sit in the pews, while some wear vestments and serve up front.
 Some give a Saturday morning to prepare for Sunday.
 There are those who sing, those who greet and those who pray for others.
 They keep us faithful to the original Greek meaning of the word “liturgy”—the work of the people.

-To contact a ministry leader via e-mail, simply click the person’s name or e-mail address.
+To contact a ministry leader via email, simply click the email address next to the person’s name.

 Working under the leadership of the verger, acolyte director and sacristans, young people ages 10 through high school serve at most Sunday services.
 They carry the cross and torches and banners in the processions and they hold the Gospel book for the deacon.
 As they serve, these young people contribute to the parish in important ways, and learn about the care we bring to the worship of God.
 Older acolytes, who demonstrate particular dedication and skill in their work, are invited to serve as sacristans, a position of great responsibility in the liturgy.